Characterising Semi-Simple Lie Algebras by Their Borel Nilpotent Radical: Introduction

 \section{Introduction}

-The classification of simple lie algebras is well known, and is made in terms of the combinatorics of roots system.
-While this is satisfactory for many purposes, one might wonder if they can also be classified by more algebraic means, or at least characterised that way.
-Indeed such a theorem can perhaps be extended to cases where the theory of root system is less applicable, like the classification of finite groups.
-A first option could be to characterise the algebra from a borel subalgebra, which is quite easy.
-A less obvious question is if one can do this from the nilpotent radical of the borel, which is also a maximal nilpotent subalgebra, see \cite{MNA}, and we prove in this note: \begin{theoremA} Let $\rs{1},\rs{2}$ be two simple lie algebras, let $\mathfrak{b}(\rs{1}),\mathfrak{b}(\rs{2})$ be borel subalgebras, and let $\lcs{}(\rs{1}),\lcs{}(\rs{2})$ be the nilpotent radical of those borels, assume that $\lcs{}(\rs{1})\cong \lcs{}(\rs{2})$ then $\rs{1} \cong \rs{2}$ \end{theoremA} The nilpotent radical is a nilpotent algebra, and while classifying such algebras is a very hard problem, distinguishing between them is easier, as by definition they have a lot of ideals and invariants.
+The classification of simple lie algebras is well known and is made in terms of the combinatorics of root systems.

+While this is satisfactory for many purposes, one might wonder if they can also be classified by more algebraic means, or at least characterized that way.
+Indeed, such a theorem can perhaps be extended to cases where the theory of root system is less applicable, like the classification of finite groups.

+The first option is to characterize the algebra from a Borel subalgebra, which is quite easy.
+A less obvious question is the question if one can do this from the nilpotent radical of a Borel subalgebra, which is also a maximal nilpotent subalgebra, see \cite{MNA}, and we prove in this note: \begin{theoremA} Let $\rs{1},\rs{2}$ be two semi-simple lie algebras, let $\mathfrak{b}(\rs{1}),\mathfrak{b}(\rs{2})$ be Borel subalgebras, and let $\lcs{}(\rs{i})$ be the nilpotent radical of $\mathfrak{b}(\rs{i})$.
+Assume that $\lcs{}(\rs{1})\cong \lcs{}(\rs{2})$ then $\rs{1} \cong \rs{2}$. \end{theoremA} Originally, we proved this theorem for the simple case, while the semi-simple case does contain the simple case, it seemed useful to keep the simple case as a more hands-on example that demonstrates the ideas and calculations that appear in the general proof.